molson504x/molson504x.github.io/_posts/2023-08-07-My-Thoughts-On-The-GitHub-Actions-Runner-Controller.md

 layout: post
 title: My Thoughts On The GitHub Actions Runner Controller
 date: 2023-08-07 10:00:00 -0400
+description: >
-description: 'GitHub Actions can be run using one of two options: Self-Hosted Runners or GitHub-Hosted Runners.
+  GitHub Actions can be run using one of two options: Self-Hosted Runners or GitHub-Hosted Runners.
 Traditionally, Self-Hosted runners are hosted on dedicated VM's, but GitHub is developing a Kubernetes Operator Pattern workload called the GitHub Actions Runner Controller.
-In this post, I'll explore the process of deploying, customizing, and using the Actions Runner Controller and give my recommendations on when to use it and not to use it.'
+In this post, I'll explore the process of deploying, customizing, and using the Actions Runner Controller and give my recommendations on when to use it and not to use it.
 img: github-actions-runner-controller/hero.png
 fig-caption: GitHub Actions Runner Controller Logo
 tags: [GitHub Actions, GitHub, DevOps]
 ---

-> **NOTE**
-> At the time of writing, GitHub Actions Runner controller is still in beta, so I would not consider it production-ready.

 The [GitHub Actions Runner Controller (ARC)](https://github.com/actions/actions-runner-controller/blob/master/docs/about-arc.md) is a Kubernetes-based solution to hosting the GitHub Actions Self-Hosted Runners within a containerized environment.
 It follows the [Kubernertes Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which essentially consists of an "operator" or controller workload which then deploys job pods on an as-needed basis within the Kubernetes cluster and is configured based on a set of [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 Essentially what happens is there's an "Operator" or controller running which is polling the cluster for updates to a set of CRDs, and if it sees updates to these CRDs it'll perform some sort of operation.
 For example, if the Operator sees a new `RunnerDeployment` get created, it'll automatically deploy a new `Runner` resource and a new Pod which will host this runner.

 ![GitHub ARC Process Diagram](https://user-images.githubusercontent.com/53718047/183928236-ddf72c15-1d11-4304-ad6f-0a0ff251ca55.jpg)